 Forbes and Ursula Carlile pioneered baby teaching in Australia, opening Sydney’s first indoor learn to swim centre.
 The company they founded, Carlile Swimming, is now regarded as one of the world’s leading swim schools.

-At Carlile, they run Waterbabies classes from three months of age.
+When to start swimming lessons is a common question for parents.
+At Carlile, we run Waterbabies classes from three months of age.
 “By that stage their immune systems are developing, they are bonded with you and they love the buoyancy of the water,” said Carlile director and former Australian champion Richard Cahalan.

 “It’s a perfect time for parents to help them explore and have fun, but beyond that, babies and young children learn important water safety skills.
 Everyone should learn to swim well and there is no doubt that starting young is ideal,” Cahalan added.